archead/Pathfinder/README.md

 # Pathfinder

-A collection of pathfinding algorithms vizualized with pyGame.
+A collection of pathfinding algorithms visualized with pyGame.

 ## Currently implemented: